tig/mcec/docs/documentation.md

 #### Character Commands

 Sending a single character is equivalent to a single key press of a key on the keyboard.
 For example sending `a` will result in the A key being pressed. `1` will result in the `1` key being pressed.
 There is no difference between sending `a` and `A`.
 Use `shiftdown:/shiftup:` to simulate the pressing of the shift, control, alt, and windows keys.

+Note: the `chars:` command must be enabled for single character commands to work.

 Anytime **MCE Controller** receives `chars:` plus some text, it simulates the typing of that text on the keyboard.
 The syntax of the command is `chars:*` where '*'' represents one or more characters.
 This is equivalent to typing those characters on the keyboard.
 E.g. `chars:3` will cause the number 3 to be typed as though the user had pressed the 3 key on the keyboard. `chars:Hello` will cause `Hello` to be typed.